It can be hard being a rainbow, takatāpui or intersex young person in Aotearoa.

 Be There

-A collaborative project between InsideOUT Kōaro & rainbow organisations across Aotearoa to provide guidance and resources for parents, family and whānau of rainbow young people.
+A collaborative project between InsideOUT Kōaro and rainbow organisations across Aotearoa to provide guidance and resources for parents, family and whānau of rainbow young people.

 Supporting Aotearoa‘s Rainbow People (Mental Health Resource)